zachsaw/MPDN_Extensions/README.md

 ####Quick Note about .resx Files
 Avoid deploying managed resource files (.resx) when possible.
 If you must deploy them, make sure they go into the `Resources` folder and their filenames match the controls that reference them.
 For example, `PlaylistForm.resx` is renamed to `Resources\Mpdn.Extensions.PlayerExtensions.Playlist.PlaylistForm.resx` for deployment.
 The original .resx file must then also be copied into the Source folder and checked in.

+Make sure you copy your .resx files into the `Source` folder before running Make.bat (it erases all .resx files in the `Extensions\PlayerExtensions` and `Extensions\RenderScripts` folders).

 Releasing Extensions
 --------------------